wpumacay/renderer/README.md

-# Cat1: A small renderer for prototyping 3D applications
+# TinyRenderer: A minimal renderer for prototyping 3D applications

 This repo contains the implementation of a basic 3D OpenGL-based renderer.
 It contains basic abstractions of resources like VBOs, FBOs, etc., as well as a small OOP-based API to create a scene, in a similar way